libetl/local-traffic/README.md

   * "ssl.key" : (string) Private Key (PEM format)
 - "port" : (number) port number
 - "replaceResponseBodyUrls": (boolean) replace every matching string from the mapping in the response body.
+- "dontUseHttp2Downstream": (boolean) force calling downstream services in http1.1 only (to save some time)